galenwilkerson/reinforcement-learning/README.md

 ## Files in the Repository

 - `RBN.ipynb`: An interactive Jupyter Notebook that provides a detailed exploration of Random Boolean Networks using Reinforcement Learning techniques.
-- `requirements.txt`: A text file listing the Python libraries needed to run the notebooks.
-- Additional files and directories as relevant to the project.

 ## Acknowledgments